noiseprotocol/noise_spec/noise.md

     * Appends `EncryptHandshakeData(payload)` to the buffer.

  * **`ReadHandshakeMessage(buffer, descriptor)`**: Takes a byte buffer containing a message, and a descriptor, and returns a payload.
+If a decryption error occurs all variables are set to zeros and the error is signalled to the caller.

     * Processes each token in the descriptor sequentially:
       * For "e": Sets `re` to the next `DHLEN` bytes from `buffer`.